Dame Roma Mitchell Grants

 - study opportunities, workshops and conferences

 - tools for apprenticeships

 - clothing for special events - eg graduations

 South Australians aged 16 and over who have been, or who are currently under the Guardianship of the Minister on any type of Guardianship Order will be eligible for a full fee waiver for subsidised courses that attract a course fee (such as WorkReady).
 Incidental fees may apply.
 Contact 1800 506 266 for further information.

 To be eligible for a Dame Roma Mitchell Grant you must be 29 years or younger at the closing date for applications and be, or have been:

 - under the Guardianship of the Minister under the Children's Protection Act 1993 (or a previous equivalent in South Australia), for at least one year

-- a child/young person from a remote Aboriginal community who is/was placed in the long-term care of relatives under family care agreements, financially supported on a regular basis by the Department for Education and Child Development (or a previous equivalent) for a combined total of at least one year.
+- a child/young person from a remote Aboriginal community who is/was placed in the long-term care of relatives under family care agreements, financially supported on a regular basis by the Department for Education (or a previous equivalent) for a combined total of at least one year.